FaceScape: 3D Facial Dataset and Benchmark for Single-View 3D Face Reconstruction: Benchmark

 \subsection{FS-Wild data generation}

 We create FS-Wild data by swapping the in-the-wild faces with rendered faces from ground-truth models.
 In this way, we obtain the photo-realistic in-the-wild facial images and the corresponding exact 3D ground-truth shape for evaluation.
-The pipeline to synthesize the final image is shown in Figure~\ref{fig:render_pipeline}, which consists of three stages.
+The pipeline to synthesize the final image is shown in Figure~\ref{fig:render_pipeline_v1}, which consists of three stages.

-In the first stage (1/2/CompNet in Figure~\ref{fig:render_pipeline}), we fit the bilinear model to the source in-the-wild image using the algorithm described in Section~\ref{sec:bmfit}.
+In the first stage (A/B/CompNet in Figure~\ref{fig:render_pipeline_v1}), we fit the bilinear model to the source in-the-wild image using the algorithm described in Section~\ref{sec:bmfit}.
 A texture map is then randomly selected from the pool of TU models, according to the gender and age of the subject in the source image.
-The fitted model and texture map are then rendered to the image with spherical harmonic illumination\cite{ramamoorthi2001signal}.
+The fitted model and texture map are then rendered to the image with lighting in the source image, which is recovered by Deng~\etal's method~\cite{deng2019accurate} in the form of the Spherical Harmonics (SH) model~\cite{sloan2002precomputed, ramamoorthi2006modeling}.
 Considering that the eyes and mouth are missing, we train a CompNet to complement the eyes and mouth.
-CompNet takes pix2pixHD\cite{wang2018pix2pixHD} as the backbone and is trained using the captured images with eyes and mouth.
+CompNet adopts pix2pixHD\cite{wang2018pix2pixHD} as the backbone and is trained using the captured images with eyes and mouth.
 We can see that CompNet generates photo-realistic eyes and mouth for the rendered image, and we also obtain the fitted model as the ground-truth shape.